March 1, 2026

 Apple Podcasts podcast player iconSpotify podcast player iconYouTube podcast player iconAmazon Music podcast player iconCastbox podcast player iconRSS Feed podcast player iconOvercast podcast player iconPocketCasts podcast player icon

-Today we’re putting The Tonearm's needle on musician and composer Erik Hall.
+Today, The Tonearm’s needle lands on musician and composer Erik Hall.

 Based in Michigan, Erik Hall has spent the last five years doing something that sounds simple but definitely is not: recording landmark works of contemporary classical music entirely on his own.